 I love to read.
 I read fiction and non-fiction.
 In fiction, I particularly like legal thrillers, biblical fiction, and historical fiction set in WW2.
-I also read lots of biblical commentary and theologically heavy non-fiction like A.W.
-Tozer and R.C.
-Sproul.
+I also read lots of biblical commentary and theologically heavy non-fiction.
 I don’t handle all these types of books the same way.

 The type and form of the literature I read dictates how I should understand it.
 The same is true for the Bible.
 The Bible is literature containing multiple literary genres.
 Depending on how it’s broken down, God’s Word includes six to eight different genres.
 We cannot treat all these the same.
 The genre shapes how we should understand it.
 (See “How Biblical Genre Impacts Our Understanding” for an overview of the various biblical genres.)

 Historical narrative is the most prominent form of biblical literature comprising about 40% of the Bible.
 It teaches us God’s truth through story.
 Biblical narrative includes the history books of the Old Testament, the book of Acts, and parts of the Gospels in the New Testament.
-(The Gospels are actually a unique blend of several literary forms – historical narratives, prose, parables, etc.)
+(The Gospels are actually a unique blend of several literary forms – historical narratives, prose, parables, etc. For more info, see “4 Tips for Understanding the Gospels.“)

 5 Tips for Understanding Biblical Narrative